Skitalecblr/HealthCare/README.md

 # HealthCare
 Simple REST Api implementation with docker container.

-To deploy application in docker - run docker-compose.yml file.
+To deploy application in docker - run docker-compose up cpmmand in root folder.
 To populate database with test data - run HealthCareApiTest console app.